-Patron hopes Quita can start working by the time she reaches full cat-hood in 2020, but in the meantime, he plans to help the kitten increase her socialization skills.
-To do this, Patron and Quita — who has already learned to walk on a lead — take long walks, ride The Tube, and mingle with locals they’ve met around town.
+Padron hopes Quita can start working by the time she reaches full cat-hood in 2020, but in the meantime, he plans to help the kitten increase her socialization skills.
+To do this, Padron and Quita — who has already learned to walk on a lead — take long walks, ride The Tube, and mingle with locals they’ve met around town.

 It’s all great training, of course, but Quita’s affable nature also suggests she was born for the role.
 “She’s honestly the happiest cat I’ve ever met,” Padron said.
 “She’s so outgoing, not introverted like many other cats and she really does love just being with people.”

 Provide food and vital supplies to shelter pets at The Animal Rescue Site for free! →